tdbunting/twitter-clone/README.md

-# Ruby on Rails Tutorial: sample application
+# Ruby on Rails: Twitter Clone

 This is a sample application/ twitter clone for testing purposes.